nodemcu/nodemcu-firmware/docs/en/flash.md

 * Lua scripts written for one NodeMCU version (like 0.9.x) may not work error-free on a more recent firmware.
 For example, Espressif changed the `socket:send` operation to be asynchronous i.e. non-blocking.
 See [API documentation](modules/net.md#netsocketsend) for details.

 * The NodeMCU flash file system may need to be reformatted, particularly if its address has changed because the new firmware is different in size from the old firmware.
 If it is not automatically formatted then it should be valid and have the same contents as before the flash operation.
 You can still run [`file.format()`](modules/file.md#fileformat) manually to re-format your flash file system.
 You will know if you need to do this if your flash files exist but seem empty, or if data cannot be written to new files.
 However, this should be an exceptional case.
+Formatting a file system on a large flash device (e.g. the 16MB parts) can take some time.
+So, on the first boot, you shouldn't get worried if nothing appears to happen for a minute.
+There's a message printed to console to make you aware of this.

 * The Espressif SDK Init Data may change between each NodeMCU firmware version, and may need to be erased or reflashed.
 See [SDK Init Data](#sdk-init-data) for details.
 Fully erasing the module before upgrading firmware will avoid this issue.